anisha-jog/cs225-final-project-aamc/Documentation/results.md

 - Run the PageRank algorithm on our graph and output a list of pages ordered by likelihood of being visited
 - Examine the effects of changing the alpha parameter of the PageRank algorithm

-Overall, we accomplished our goals.
+Overall, we accomplished our goals, though our complexity is higher than expected.

 ## Our deliverables